tgrey2024/capstone/README.md

 SharedAccess - when an author (User A) wants to share his/her scrapbook with User B, a new instance of SharedAccess is created for User B as the user of the SharedAccess, shared_by User A of a specific scrapbook.

 In the current version scrapbooks are shared at the Scrapbook level, ie. all posts in the shared Scrapbook are also shared.
-In future versions the Post-SharedAccess could be fully implemented so users can have finer control of the sharing of posts in the same way as the sharing of scrapbooks (see Future Enhancements on the sharing function).
+In future versions the Post-SharedAccess relationship could be fully implemented so users can have finer control of the sharing of posts in the same way as the sharing of scrapbooks (see Future Enhancements on the sharing function).

 ### Colour Scheme
 The aim of the web app is for users to collate and showcase the memorable photos and other media that they cherish, while making it cheerful and calm for users of any age or gender.
 A lot of photos in the sample research are black and white or sepia toned.
 I used [Coolors](https://coolors.co/174f11-f2e3bc-2660a4-c47335-a15317-56351e) to find a palette that would complement those tones:<br>